randyfrench/bird-project-feederwatch/README.md

 Valid = 0; Reviewed = 0
 Interpretation: Report triggered a flag by the automated system and awaits the review process"

+The DATA DICTIONARY - Need to format it correctly to be readable.

 *** Data Dictionary ***
 List of variables provided in Project FeederWatch database.
 *Asterisks indicate the information is stored as multiple fields in the database.